Moss lawn: Maintenance

 In the wild, mosses may naturally form a continuous lawn under conifers; the more upright mosses, such as Hylocomium splendens, can grow over falling needles.
 For mosses not adapted to a continuous fall of needles, though, needles can cause mould.
 Deciduous trees are quite different; deciduous leaves are wider, and they fall abruptly.
 While some mosses grow under deciduous trees in nature, a blanket of dead leaves or other debris can smother a moss lawn.
 Leaving the leaves on the moss short-term does not harm the moss, but long-term, most leaves should be kept off the moss.
 In traditional Japanese gardens, moss under deciduous trees is swept clear with a broom; more modernly, a leaf blower may be used.
 It is also possible to temporarily lay down netting (but not metal netting, which is toxic to moss).
 The shed leaves land on the netting, and when the leaves have finished falling, netting and leaves can be rolled up together and removed.

 Moss lawns do not require fertilizer or other soil amendments, as moss lacks a root system.
 Moss lawns do not need mowing, although there are a few species which can be mown.

 While moss requires some moisture, its water demands are moderate; one percent or less of the water needed by an average US grass lawn.
 It does not benefit from deep watering.
 Moss lawns are drought-resistant after they have become established; they are among the most drought-resistant garden plants.
 The moss will become dormant in less favourable conditions.
 Moss thus generally only needs watering until it is established.
 When rehydrated, it recovers and becomes green within seconds.
 Misting for a minute or two a day will keep a moss lawn green.
 Overwatering can kill moss; most species cannot stand being waterlogged, though some (like Sphagnum) require it, and others grow only underwater.

 Mosses stay green at moderately sub-freezing temperatures, and thus remain green all winter in many climates.
 A layer of snow will insulate it; it may grow under light snow cover.
 Some mosses depend on seasonal snow cover.

 Moss lawns do fine on compacted soil; an area in which moss is cultivated should not be aerated or scarified.

 Weeding is generally needed.
 For smooth mosses, weeds can be kept down with a string trimmer on idle.
 Weeds tend to be excluded as the moss grows thicker.
 Acrocarpous mosses tend to be thicker and better at excluding weeds.
 Grazing may also encourage moss.
-Grazers such as deer and rabbits often won't eat moss.
+Grazers such as deer and rabbits often will not eat moss.

 Conditions

 The mosses can live in a broader range of habitats than the flowering plants can.
 Different species of mosses have very different needs, and needs quite different from flowering plants.
-They are, however, often excluded by competition from flowering plants, and thus generally grow in places where flowering plants can't.
+They are, however, often excluded by competition from flowering plants, and thus generally grow in places where flowering plants cannot.